DmytroMitin/AUXify-scala3/README.md

   https://github.com/DmytroMitin/macroparadise-scala3

-when there is enough support from quasiquotes and macro-paradide.
+when there is enough support from quasiquotes and macro-paradise.

 Goals: